runtimerevolution/publications/README.md

 [Publications](http://github.com/karma/publications) is a library for Rails, enabling you to easily add publication control to your models.
 You can control publication based on activation and deactivation dates, a boolean flag, or a combination of both.

-The project includes helpers for a few CRUD runtime generators (such as ActiveAdmin, ActiveScaffold)
+Support is included for CRUD runtime generators (such as ActiveAdmin, ActiveScaffold)

 Installation